koayon/blog/about.markdown

 Hello! 👋

-I'm Kola, an ML Researcher based in London, UK.
+I'm Kola, an ML Researcher based in London.
 I work at the [UK AI Safety Institute](https://www.aisi.gov.uk/) on Agency, Capability Evaluation, and Elicitation.
 This is my technical blog about Machine Learning.